Knowledge Management – Defining the Business Need

 As knowledge management mature, it is essential to conduct a formal cost – benefit analysis to determine the proper level of investment.
 Continued success will come from efforts to enhance content creation processes, employ enhanced technologies and deliver tangible business value by leveraging knowledge assets.
 This research report introduces an approach to measure the return from knowledge management initiatives.

-Login or register to get your copy.
+Login to get your copy.

 Login to Access the Full Report